vfarcic/devops24/manuscript/01-sts.md

 Let's move into the Service related to the StatefulSet.
 If we take another look at the `db` Service defined in `sts/go-demo-3-sts.yml`, we'll notice that it has `clusterIP` set to `None`.
 As a result, the Service is headless.

 In most cases we want Services to handle load-balancing and forward requests to one of the replicas.
 Load balancing is often round-robin even though it can be changed to other algorithms.
-However, sometimes we don't need or want the Service to do load-balancing, nor we want it to provide a single IP for the Service.
+However, sometimes we don't need the Service to do load-balancing, nor we want it to provide a single IP for the Service.
 That is certainly true for MongoDB.
-If we are to convert its instances into a replica set, we need to have separate and stable IPs for each.
+If we are to convert its instances into a replica set, we need to have a separate and stable address for each.
 So, we disabled Service's load-balancing by setting `spec.clusterIP` to `None`.
 That converted it into a Headless Service and let StatefulSet take over its algorithm.

 We'll explore the effect of combining StatefulSets with Headless Services by creating a new Pod from which we can execute `nslookup` commands.